How much do solar panels cost in Chicago, IL and what is the payback period?

-The amount of money you'll get back through SREC and through net metering will depend on how much power you generate and the utility company you have, so make sure you keep these options in mind as you research your solar options.
+The amount of money you'll get back with net metering will depend on how much power you generate and the utility company you have, so make sure you keep these options in mind as you research your solar options.

-This is question on many consumers' minds—if I install solar panels in the interest of bringing down my energy bills, how long will it take to pay off and start enjoying the benefits of lower electricity usage?
+This is the question on many consumers' minds - "If I install solar panels in the interest of bringing down my energy bills, how long will it take to pay off and start enjoying the benefits of lower electricity usage?"

 The length of your payback period will depend on how big your solar system is, the rebates and incentives available to you, and how much you're currently paying for your utilities.

-Note that these numbers are just an example of how your payback period can be calculated.
+Note that these numbers are just a rough estimate for payback period and don’t take panel degradation and electric price changes into account.
 For a detailed quote that takes your exact home specifications into account, use our solar calculator.